maizzle/maizzle.com/content/docs/configuration/tailwindcss.md

 ### Pixel units

-Because of poor email client support, `rem` units have been replaced with `px`.
+Because of poor email client support, our email preset for Tailwind replaces `rem` units with `px`.
 This affects the following utilities:

 - `spacing` (width, height, margin, padding, etc)